 Step 2: Create a Zap to trigger when new rows are added to your Google Sheets results

-Run a test to make sure all the data can be seen by Zapier, and then it's Google Docs time.
+Run a test to make sure Zapier can find a form response, and then it's Google Docs time.

 Step 3: Create a Google Docs template and wire it up in Zapier